 Caplan Foundation for Early Childhood

 The Caplan Foundation for Early Childhood is an incubator of promising research and development projects that appear likely to improve the welfare of young children, from infancy through 7 years, in the United States.
-Welfare is broadly defined to include physical and mental health, safety, nutrition, education, play, familial support, acculturation, societal integration and childcare.

-Grants are only made if a successful project outcome will likely be of significant interest to other professionals, within the grantee’s field of endeavor, and would have a direct benefit and potential national application.
 The Foundation’s goal is to provide seed money to implement those imaginative proposals that exhibit the greatest chance of improving the lives of young children, on a national scale.
-Because of the Foundation’s limited funding capability, it seeks to maximize a grant's potential impact.
+Because of the Foundation’s limited funding capability, it seeks to maximize a grant's potential impact. ፨

 Program Guidelines